midaf-ryanshah/midafblog.github.io/_posts/2025-01-12-what-the-blog.md

 Mid AF Technologies has existed in a few various different forms over the years, but I strongly believe this is the final incarnation of a burning desire that has been driving myself and the others since the idea first came across our minds.

-I'm sure you have a tonne of questions; who am I, what are we doing it, why call yourselves Mid AF Technologies?
+I'm sure you have a tonne of questions; who am I, why are we doing it, why call yourselves Mid AF Technologies?
 These are all great questions.
 We'll answer them all in time, I'm sure.

 More importantly; today, I wanted to talk about what this blog is.
 It's not unheard of for a professional video-game studio to have a blog but this one feels a bit more... rudimentary.
 That is by design.